philippkraft/cmf/documentation/tutorial/CmfTut2d.md

-Now, each cell needs to have soil layers, exactly the same way as in the setup code in \[wiki:CmfTut1d\], just with some other layer depth and the "default" Van Genuchten-Mualem retention curve - it is better to parameterize your soil type of course (@ref CmfTutRetentioncurve).
+Now, each cell needs to have soil layers, exactly the same way as in the setup code in \[wiki:CmfTut1d\], just with some other layer depth and the "default" Van Genuchten-Mualem retention curve - it is better to parameterize your soil type of course (@ref cmfTutRetentioncurve).

 ~~~~~~~~~~~~~{.py}